Changes coming to U.S. import regulations, effective August 29th, 2025. All shipments may be affected. Read more for continued updates.

 To comply with Canadian International Pharmacy Association regulations you are permitted to order a 3-month supply or the closest package size available based on your personal prescription. read more

-Mifepristone (Mifeprex) Information
+Mifepristone (Mifeprex)

 (mi fe' pri stone)

-Talk to your doctor about the risk(s) of taking mifepristone.
+Talk to your doctor about the risks of taking mifepristone.

+Mifepristone (Korlym) is used to treat hyperglycemia (high blood sugar) in people with a certain type of Cushing's syndrome in which the body makes too much cortisol (a hormone) and who have failed surgery or cannot have surgery to treat this condition.
+Mifepristone is in a class of medications called cortisol receptor blockers.
+It works by blocking the activity of cortisol.
 Mifepristone is also available as another product (Mifeprex) that is used alone or in combination with another medication to end an early pregnancy.
 This monograph only gives information about mifepristone (Korlym) used to control hyperglycemia in people with a certain type of Cushing's syndrome.
 If you are using mifepristone to terminate a pregnancy, read the monograph entitled mifepristone (Mifeprex), which has been written about this product.

 Before taking mifepristone,